 Mild illness is common among children and does not usually constitute a reason for excluding children from their usual school activities.
-However, children with the following illnesses or symptoms may pose a risk to their classmates and teachers and should not be sent to school or will be sent home from school.
-Promptly notify the school if your child has an illness which could be spread to other students.
+However, children with the following illnesses or symptoms may pose a risk to their classmates and teachers, and should not be sent to school.
+In addition, if your student presents with these symptoms while at school, they will be sent home: